rosuae/Hunter-Fusion/README.md

 - More enemies + Bosses
 - PowerUps + Ammo and Health Drops
 - More types of ammo
-- Enemies damage should influence with player movement behavior
+- Enemies damage should influence the player movement behavior
 - Resolution change window
 - Intro screen + Main menu screen + pause screen + hud
 - Option to change the game volume